ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/docs/introduction to GAP library.md

         - **Minimum advertising interval**:  is calculated as N×0.625 milliseconds and must be less than or equal to the maximum advertising interval.
         - **Maximum advertising interval**:   is also calculated as N×0.625 milliseconds and must be greater than or equal to the minimum advertising interval.
         - For both the minimum and maximum intervals, the value of N must fall between 32 and 16384.
 This means the advertising interval can range from 20 milliseconds to 10.24 seconds.
 The API provides convenient, ready-to-use options, rather than forcing you to always manually calculate and input the raw numerical value of 'N'.
-        - the actual advertising interval used by the Bluetooth Low Energy (BLE) device will be a random value chosen by the BLE controller within that specified range (Min to Max), plus a small random delay.
+        - the actual advertising interval used by the BLE device will be a random value chosen by the BLE controller within that specified range (Min to Max), plus a small random delay.
 Some advanced BLE stacks or applications might even dynamically adjust the advertising interval within the min/max range.
     - **Peer address**: Included if directed advertising is used.
 Otherwise, set to NULL.
 - **struct bt_data**:Description of different data types that can be encoded into advertising data.
     - Populate the flags using the helper macro **BT_DATA_BYTES()**.